directinsight/meta-di/README.md

 ## Yocto Layer for the Karo BSP (Zeus) to enable the etnaviv driver with Qt5 ##

-**The Zeus BSP does not currently work, please use the Rocko branch**
+**The Zeus branch of this layer does not currently work, please use the Rocko branch**

 This layer will allow you to build the Karo Yocto Rocko BSP for TX6 with Qt5 support using the open source etnaviv driver.